 Darcie Pervier, MSPT, PES Owner, Newburyport Wellness, LLC

 ABOUT ME Quite simply, I’m committed to helping my clients live their best lives by addressing core dysfunction and the problems related to it.
-I’m an Inner Core Specialist with over 17 years of experience in manual therapy and science-based exercise prescription.
+I’m an holistic physical therapist with over 18 years of experience in manual therapy and science-based exercise prescription.
 My core-focused work with clients relieves pain, prevents injuries, resolves inner core dysfunction, and optimizes sports-related function.
 After practicing in a traditional PT model for years, I decided patients deserved more.
 I opened Newburyport Wellness to ensure that each client was treated as a total human, not just someone with a bum shoulder.

 What I Love About Treating You!
 No matter where you’re starting from, we’ll begin your initial session with an assessment — helping to determine where you are and giving us a roadmap to success.
 My holistic approach can be a great fit for a variety of people with a multitude of concerns.